Skip to main content

 " How can I claim you to be mine when you are not?"
 She smiled.

 " You are and always will be Mewar's son.
-No one else has a right over you."
+No one else has the right over you."
 She smiled.

 A smile appeared on his face as she spoke like the mirror of his heart.
 She was irreplaceable.
 She was unique.
 She was his Ajabde.
-She found peace in his arms. their hands entwined in each other.
-She knew she had to face this reality sometime in the future, maybe draw herself away a little to convince him too.
-But right now, she loved the way he wanted her, in his life as the sole authority over his heart.
+She found peace in his arms.
+Their hands were entwined with each other.
+She knew she had to face this reality sometime in the future, maybe draw herself away a little to convince him, too.
+But right now, she loved the way he wanted her in his life as the sole authority over his heart.
 She didn't know what the future held, but he knew one thing.
 He would love to keep losing to her, keep losing his heart and soul to her, time and again, in this life and all the many more to come.

 Comments